ckanchanda/PyBer_Analysis/README.md

 ## Results

-Based on the PyBer summary DataFrame
+Based on the PyBer summary DataFrame:
 ![](analysis/PyBer_summary_df.PNG)

 	* Urban cities have the highest rider and driver count while rural cities have the least.